lucio-cornejo/embed-javascript-output/README.md

 This happens due to the HTML container of the chunk's code (specifically some `<pre>` tag) no longer having `js` as one of it classes, but `markdown` instead.

+- If you open any of the html files in the `examples` folder, they all work as intended when seen on a browser, but, none of them include their JavaScript chunks outputs when seen on a *Viewer* window from RStudio or VS Code.